jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

-# D&D 5th Edition Armory Remix
+# Armory Remix for D&D 5e

 A *street thug with club in hand sneaks up on an unsuspecting mark knowing that one quick strike to the back of the head will render his victim unconscious.
-Students listen intently to the weapon master as she instructs them on the finer points of spear fighting and how a quick change in grip can extend their reach to strike opponents at a distance.
+Students listen intently to their weapons master as she instructs them on the finer points of spear fighting and how a quick change in grip can extend their reach to strike opponents at a distance.
 A veteran soldier, standing in formation shoulder to shoulder to green recruits, grits his teeth as he sets his pike to recieve the front ranks of the charging orc horde.
-With a flick of the wrist a monk bounty hunter wraps her whip around the ankles of a fleeing bounty enabling her to claim the full reward for bringing them in alive.
+With a flick of the wrist a bounty hunter wraps her whip around the ankles of a fleeing bounty enabling her to claim the full reward for bringing him in alive.
 A dual-wielding swordsman's quick flashing blades deter his enemies from trying to slip past him, while nearby his lightly armored halfling companion easily dodges past the slow and clumsy strikes of an ogre's greatclub.*

-Something as simple as the choice of a favored weapon can have a major impact on the overall feel and flavor of a character.
-Certain weapons pair so frequently with certain archtypes that it is rarely questioned: Fierce warriors like to swing axes, while knights tend to favor swords, and simple minded brutes prefer heavy bludgeons.
-However when you look at the stats for these weapons there is no inherent reason why this might be.
-You might choose to equip your character with battleaxe, longsword, or warhammer but the choice is largely a colorful one and has no impact on the game, ignoring the unusual circumstance of damage type resistance that is.

 The 5th edition Player's Handbook presents a very streamlined and simplified equipment list.
-It serves as a fine starting point for most campaigns, but it does lack a certain amount of variety.
-Perhaps you envisioned your fighter as a spear and shield type of soldier, but ultimately realized you'd be at a mechanical disadvantage by not choosing the superior longsword instead.
-Maybe you imagine an army of gnomes equiped with reach weapons only to discover that there are no reasonable items they can use effectively.
-You might have looked at the trident and wondered why it requires a martial proficiency when it has the same stats as a simple spear or asked yourself where some of your favorite weapons have gone like the broadsword, khopesh, or bec-de-corbin.

-This rules supplement presents new weapons, armor, shields and related properties inspired by previous editions which add flavor and create meaningful distinctions between items.
-Also there are rules on how to tweak items further to create custom high quality or low quality items.
-Finally, included are a list of updates to rules regarding proficincies and feats that deal with armor, shields, and weapons.
+It serves as a fine starting point for most campaigns, but it lacks a certain amount of variety.
+This rules supplement presents new weapons, armor, shields and related properties inspired by previous editions to add flavor, provide interesting choices, and create meaningful distinctions between items.
+In addition to new items and properties there are rules on how to tweak items further to create custom high quality or low quality items and a list of updates to rules regarding proficincies and feats that deal with armor, shields, and weapons.

 ```
 ```